mikemearls/5e_point_encounters/challenge_points.md

 As a starting point, the DM uses a CP budget based on the difficulty of the encounter.
 The CP budget varies based on the type of session, such as a single, massive battle, or a series of smaller battles as the characters navigate a dungeon.
 To start with, here is a generic set of point budgets based on the encounter guidelines from the SRD.

-Very roughly speaking, each CP per character represents about a 10% resource loss for the party.
+Very roughly speaking, each CP represents about a 10% resource loss for a single character.
 Keep that in mind as you look at the various CP costs at differnet levels.
 Part of the challenge of using CR is that it provides a one-size-fits-all solution to a framework that is much more variable than CR's seeming consistency indicates.

 ### Generic CP Budget
 | Danger | CPs per Character |